NBA Capsules - Sport - NZ Herald News

 ATLANTA (AP) " Andrew Wiggins scored 19 points and Karl-Anthony Towns had 17 points and 18 rebounds in Minnesota's victory over Atlanta.

-Zach LaVine added 18 points for the Timberwolves, who earned consecutive wins for the first time since this season.
+Zach LaVine added 18 points for the Timberwolves, who earned consecutive wins for the first time since April 5-9 last season.

-Dennis Schroder finished 21 points and Paul Millsap had 18 points and 10 rebounds for Atlanta.
+Dennis Schroder finished 21 points and Paul Millsap had 18 points and 10 rebounds for Atlanta, which has dropped six of seven at home.
+The Hawks have lost during that span to four teams with losing records: New Orleans, Detroit, Orlando and Minnesota.

 THUNDER 121, PELICANS 110